Dual Diagnosis

 What Is a Dual Diagnosis?

-According to SAMHSA (Substance Abuse and Mental Health Services Administration), approximately 7.9 million adults in the United States had a dual/co-occurring disorder in 2014.
+According to a SAMHSA (Substance Abuse and Mental Health Services Administration) report on key substance use and mental health indicators, approximately 7.9 million adults in the United States had a dual/co-occurring disorder in 2014.
+If your drug abuse exists in addition to a mental illness, treatment programs offered at Turning Point of Tampa are designed specifically for you.

-The term “dual diagnosis” indicates someone is suffering from both a substance use disorder and another type of psychiatric/mental illness.
-This condition could include depression, bipolar disorder, post-traumatic stress, ADD or ADHD, or any number of other mental health or behavioral issues.
+If you are given a dual diagnosis by a mental health professional, it means you are suffering from both a substance use disorder and another type of mental disorder or mental illness.
+The mental health issue could include depression, bipolar disorder, post-traumatic stress, ADD or ADHD, or any number of other mental health or psychiatric disorders.

-Are people with a mental health disorder more likely to suffer from drug or alcohol addiction?
+Are people with mental illness more likely to suffer from substance abuse disorders?

-People with a mental health disorder are more likely to experience a substance use disorder and people with a substance use disorder are more likely to have a mental health disorder when compared with the general population.
+The simple answer is yes.
+People with a mental health disorder are much more likely to experience a substance use disorder and people with a substance use disorder are much more likely to have a mental health disorder.
 About 45% of Americans seeking substance use disorder treatment have been diagnosed as having a co-occurring mental and substance use disorder.
+This means that dual diagnosis care is an increasing need for Americans seeking treatment for mental illness and issues with substance use.

 People with mental health disorders are more likely than people without mental health disorders to experience an alcohol or substance use disorder.
-A dual diagnosis can be difficult to diagnose due to the complexity of symptoms, as both may vary in severity.
+A dual diagnosis can be difficult to diagnose due to the complexity of symptoms, as the symptoms of the mental health condition or the substance use disorder may vary in severity.

-What are the signs and symptoms of dual diagnosis?
+What are the signs and symptoms of a dual diagnosis disorder?

 Signs of substance use disorder may include:

-• Risky behavior (such as risky driving or swimming, unsafe sex)
+Risky behavior (such as risky driving, gambling, or unsafe sex)

 Signs of a mental health disorder vary depending upon the disorder, but examples may include:

-• Social isolation (drawing away from friends, family, favorite activities)
+Social isolation (drawing away from friends, family, or other sources of emotional support).

-Severe symptoms may include delusions, paranoia, hallucinations, or talk of suicide.
-Individuals with any of these symptoms need immediate attention from a qualified mental health professional.
+Some severe symptoms need immediate attention, including delusions, paranoia, hallucinations, or talk of suicide.
+Individuals with these symptoms need immediate attention from a qualified mental health professional.

-Substance abuse and a mental health disorder (dual diagnosis) such as depression and anxiety are closely linked, although one does not necessarily directly cause the other.
+Substance abuse and mental health disorders such as depression and anxiety are closely linked, although one does not necessarily directly cause the other.
 About half of people who have a mental disorder will also have a substance use disorder at some point in their lives and vice versa.

-The interactions of the two conditions can worsen both.
+The interactions of the two co-occurring disorders can worsen both.
 You may use alcohol or drugs to self-medicate or relieve the pain and stress associated with your mental health condition.
+Self-medication describes the use of substances to treat symptoms of mental illness, whether the substances are prescription or illicit drugs.

-Abusing substances such as marijuana or methamphetamine can cause prolonged psychotic reactions, while alcohol abuse can make depression and anxiety symptoms worse.
+Drug use, such as marijuana or methamphetamine use, can cause prolonged psychotic reactions and exacerbate co-occurring psychotic disorders.

 Veterans Addiction Assistance